peteroupc/html3dutil/tutorials/overview.md

   * <dfn>`Meshes.createDisk(inner, outer)`</dfn>
   <br>Same as calling `createPartialDisk` with `start` 0 and `sweep` 360.

-The methods described above return a `MeshBuffer` object describing the appropriate mesh's geometry.
+The methods described earlier return a `MeshBuffer` object describing the appropriate mesh's geometry.
 Methods that can be called on a `MeshBuffer` include the following:

   * <dfn>`meshBuffer.setColor(color)`</dfn>
   <br>Gives all vertices in a mesh a particular color. `color` can be an HTML color ("#ff0000"), CSS color ("red"), RGB color("rgb(20, 30, 40)") or HSL color("hsl(20, 50%, 50%)"), or a set of values from 0 to 1 (example: `[1.0,0.5,0.0]`).